Investigating magnetically-induced distortions of neutron stars through gamma-ray burst X-ray plateaus: Summary and discussion

-{Large toroidal fields may induce a certain instability for given magnetic configuration \citep{Akgun} and lead to a short-duration magnetar wind under another relation between $B_{\rm t}$ and $B_{\rm eff}$, e.g., $B_{\rm t}=10B_{\rm eff}$ adopt in \cite{2021arXiv210401181B} (so that if $B_{\rm t}>\sim 10^{16}\rm \; G$, there should be $B_{\rm eff}> \sim 10^{15}\;\rm G$ which leads to strong brake through magnetic dipole radiation) .
-According to the observation of Galactic magnetars \citep{2011ASSP...21..247R} and the model-independent constraint on the magnetic field for GRB magnetar scenario \citep{2017arXiv171205964D}, we tend to use $B_{\rm eff}<\sim 10^{15}\;\rm G$ as shown above.
-The larger disparity between $B_{\rm eff}$ and $B_{\rm t}$ shown in this paper depends on the premise that the early-time evolution of afterglows of GRB 060807 and GRB 070521 are dominated by gravitational-wave radiation and the requirement that our result is consistent with the theoretic predict, i.e., $\varepsilon_{\rm B}\sim 10^{-4} (\frac{B_{\rm t}}{10^{16}\;\rm G})^{2}$.} {Despite the above uncertainties, strong toroidal fields seem to be inevitable \citep{2013MNRAS.435L..43C}. } Under GRB situation, the possible unsymmetrical collapses and explosions of long GRB progenitors (for the rare cases, e.g., GRB 060807 and GRB 070521) may induce an extra torque which results in differential rotations between the interiors and exteriors of proto-NSs to amplify the internal toroidal fields.
-In the future, several supermassive star collapses and rare binary NS mergers in $\sim 100\;\rm Mpc$ may provide changes to test the result shown in this paper \citep{2017ApJ...851L..16A}.
+A large toroidal field ($\sim 10^{16}\rm G$) may induce a certain instability for the given magnetic configuration \citep{Akgun}, but the appearance of such a strong toroidal field seems to be inevitable \citep{2013MNRAS.435L..43C}.
+Due to the observation of Galactic magnetars \citep{2011ASSP...21..247R} and the model-independent constraint on the magnetic field for the GRB magnetar scenario \citep{2017arXiv171205964D}, we tend to believe $B_{\rm eff}\leq\sim 10^{15}\rm G$.
+This leads to a disparity between $B_{\rm eff}$ and $<B_{\rm t}>$ under the GRB magnetar scenario.
+The reason may be that the asymmetrical collapses and explosions of long GRB progenitors (e.g., GRB 070521) induce extra torques, which results in differential rotations between the interiors and exteriors of proto-NSs to amplify the internal toroidal fields.
+In the future, several supermassive star collapses and rare binary NS mergers in $\sim 100\rm Mpc$ \citep{2017ApJ...851L..16A} may provide opportunities to test the results shown in this paper.